Whitby Men’s Slo-Pitch League

 referenced by the Discipline Committee for any future altercations of similar

-any other team until their suspension(s) have been served.
+cannot play for any other team until their suspension(s) have

 - For